 Below you will find a bibliography of Victorian-era texts which feature poison or poisoners.
 Among these works are texts by some of the most famous and prolific of Victorian writers, including Charles Dickens, George Eliot, and Wilkie Collins.
 Some of these entries are annotated with plot summaries–especially the rare works that I have found while doing archival research.
-In addition, I also have plans for a list of some secondary material on poisons and poisoners.
 This list is by no means comprehensive, and I welcome suggestions for additions.

 PRIMARY WORKS: FICTION